jasonacox/tinytuya/server/README.md

     /offline                                   - List of registered devices that are offline
 ```

 Note!
-If oyu use {DeviceName} instead of {DeviceID}, make sure your Device Names are absolutely unique!
+If you use {DeviceName} instead of {DeviceID}, make sure your Device Names are absolutely unique!
 Otherwise you will get funny results.

 ## Quick Start